Incoming Assistant Professor

-I envision the design of trustworthy human-AI collaborations that preserve and promote the positive values unique to human society.
-My research seeks to understand trust formation, evolution, and behavioral dynamics in complex teaming situations, drawing on traditional trust and psychology theories and examining how they translate into human-AI interaction.
-Building on these insights, I perform user segmentation and predictive modeling of trust and behavior, with the ultimate goal of designing trust- and behavior-aware AI that can foster more effective teamwork.
+I envision the human-AI collaborations that preserve and promote the positive values unique to human society.
+My research seeks to understand teamwork dynamics in complex work environments, drawing on traditional cognitive engineering theories and examining how they translate into human-AI interaction.
+I perform user profiling and predictive modeling, with the ultimate goal of designing adaptive systems that can foster more effective teamwork.

 Thanks to the incredible support I've received throughout my academic journey,